- 1 What month do you prune pear trees?

 When to winter prune apples and pears Pruning should be carried out when the tree is dormant, between leaf fall and bud burst (usually between November and early March ).

-Can you prune pear trees in summer?
+Can I prune a pear tree in July?

 In general pears can be pruned from mid-July, and apples several weeks later, up to about the end of August.
 This year’s shoots are ready to prune when the lower third has turned woody and firm.
 Summer is the only time to prune plums, cherries, gages and damsons, because of their susceptibility to silverleaf disease.